paulinho-16/MEIC-ASSO/docs/scraping.md

 #### GET `/student-exams/{studentNumber}`

 This route returns the information about the exams of a student, given its `studentNumber`.

+#### GET `/library`

+Returns a json with information related to the total capacity of the FEUP's librarys, as well as the number of current occupied and free spaces for each floor.

+#### GET `/jobs`

+This route is responsible for fetching the jobs listings present on Sigarra.

+#### GET `/capacity`

+Returns a json with information related to the total capacity of the FEUP's parking lots, as well as the number of current occupied and free spaces for each one (lively updated).

 ### Authentication required